apache/incubator-resilientdb/INSTALLATION.md

 # ResilientDB Profiling and Monitoring Setup

 This repository provides a comprehensive guide to set up profiling and monitoring for ResilientDB using Prometheus, Grafana, and related tools.
-The setup includes CPU and memory metrics visualization, GraphQL integration, and MemLens configuration.
+The setup includes CPU and memory metrics visualization, GraphQL integration, and ResLens configuration.

 ---

 ## Prerequisites

-Before running the MemLens application, you need to start kv service on the ResDB backend and the sdk.
+Before running the ResLens application, you need to start kv service on the ResDB backend and the sdk.

 ### ResilientDB
-Git clone the MemLens backend repository, a fork of ResilientDB and follow the instructions to set it up:
+Git clone the ResLens backend repository, a fork of ResilientDB and follow the instructions to set it up:
 ```bash
 git clone https://github.com/harish876/incubator-resilientdb
 ```